swaynos/vigilant-doodle/README.md

 1. Run Ollama locally
    Install Ollama and ensure `ollama serve` is running (defaults to `http://127.0.0.1:11434`).
 Pull the model you plan to use (for example `ollama pull qwen3:14b`) and set `OLLAMA_ORIGINS` so your extension’s origin is allowed (e.g. `export OLLAMA_ORIGINS=*` while testing, then restart Ollama).
 2. Configure the extension
-   Edit `extension/config.js` to match your Ollama base URL or preferred model.
+   - Edit `extension/config.js` to match your Ollama base URL or preferred model.
 Defaults are `http://127.0.0.1:11434` and `qwen3:14b`.
+   - (Optional) Tweak `extension/prompt-prefix.txt` to change the instruction block that is prepended to every request sent to Ollama.
+The default prompt is tailored to summarizing Slack conversation snippets.
 3. (Optional) Narrow permissions
    If you expose Ollama somewhere else, update `extension/manifest.json` `host_permissions` to match your endpoint.
 4. Load the unpacked extension